 Pg 298/line 11

-The Maximum MSDU Size field contains an unsigned integer that specifies the maximum size, in octets, of MSDUs or A MSDUs belonging to the traffic flow described by this element.
+(#15378)The Maximum MSDU Size field contains an unsigned integer that specifies the maximum size, in octets, of MSDUs or A MSDUs belonging to the traffic flow described by this element.
+The value 0 is reserved.

 […]

-The Mean Data Rate field indicates the average data rate specified at the MAC SAP, in kilobits per second, for transport of MSDUs or A-MSDUs belonging to the traffic flow within the bounds of this element.
+The Mean Data Rate field indicates the average data rate specified at the MAC SAP rounded up to the nearest kilobit per second, in units of kilobits per second, for transport of MSDUs or A-MSDUs belonging to the traffic flow within the bounds of this element. (#15378)The value 0 is reserved.

-The Burst Size field is 4 octets long and contains an unsigned integer that specifies the maximum burst, in octets, of the MSDUs or A-MSDUs belonging to the traffic flow that arrive at the MAC SAP within a time duration specified in the Delay Bound field.
+The Burst Size field is 4 octets long and contains an unsigned integer that specifies the maximum burst, in octets, of the MSDUs or A-MSDUs belonging to the traffic flow that arrive at the MAC SAP within a time duration specified in the Delay Bound field. (#15378)The value 0 is reserved.

 The MSDU Lifetime field contains an unsigned integer that specifies the maximum amount of time, in milliseconds, since the arrival of the MSDU at the MAC data service interface beyond which the MSDU is not useful even if received by the receiver.
 Therefore, the MSDU transmitter may consider discarding such MSDU at the transmitter before it is transmitted over-the-air.
-The amount of time specified in this field is larger than or equal to the amount of time specified in the Delay Bound field, if present.
+The amount of time specified in this field is larger than or equal to the amount of time specified in the Delay Bound field, if present. (#15378) The value 0 is reserved.

 […]

 The Medium Time field contains an unsigned integer that specifies the medium time, in units of 256 microseconds per second, requested by the STA as the average medium time needed in each second.
 The four MSB of the Medium Time field are reserved.
-The values from 3906 to 4095 are reserved.
+The values (#15378)0, 3906 to 4095 are reserved.
 This field is present only if the Direction subfield is set to 2 (Direct link).

 TGbe editor, for CID 18048, please make the following changes:

-The MSDU Delivery Ratio subfield specifies the MSDU loss requirement and is encoded as defined in Table 9-401s (MSDU Delivery Ratio subfield values).
+(#18048)The MSDU Delivery Ratio subfield specifies the percentage of the MSDUs that are expected to be delivered successfully computed based on the total number of MSDUs indicated by MSDU Count Exponent subfield.
+The MSDU Delivery Ratio subfield is encoded as defined in Table 9-401s (MSDU Delivery Ratio subfield values).

+(#18048)If the Delay Bound field included in the QoS Characteristics element is nonzero, an MSDU is considered delivered successfully for the purpose of the computation of the MSDU Delivery Ratio value only if the MSDU is delivered within the indicated delay bound.

+(#18048)NOTE: the transmitter might discard an MSDU if the delay bound of the MSDU has been exceeded.

 Do you agree to the resolution provided in doc 11-23/xxxxr0 for the following CIDs?